eriinly/4x4_Tic-Tac-Toe/README.md

 # 4x4_Tic-Tac-Toe
-This is a 4x4 2-player Tic-Tac-Toe game
+This is a 4x4 2-player Tic-Tac-Toe game coded using C++.

 Some features incude:
 - Visible game board